djangulo/britecore_application/README.md

 You would notice that neither the RiskType or FieldType's names are unique, this was by design, since in the frontend I'm tighly coupling the FieldType to the RiskType on creation.
 This prevents accidentally deleting some other RiskType's fields when deleting any RiskType instance.

-I left the foreign key un-required (blank=True) and nullable, that way It allows me to hit the API and create FieldType objects without having to attach it to a RiskType object.
-I also added a `bulk_add_fields` convenience method to the RiskType model, to get-or-create an incoming field set.
+I left the foreign key un-required (blank=True) and nullable, this way I'm allowed to hit the API and create FieldType objects without having to attach it to a RiskType object.
+I also added a `bulk_add_fields` convenience method to the RiskType model, to get-or-create an incoming FieldType set on the RiskType API endpoint.

 For the frontend, I embedded a Vue.js instance into a TemplateView (instanced directly in `britecore_application/urls.py`), and performed all API calls and form rendering through the Vue app.